almossawi/badarguments/extras/content/posts/main/index.md

 An addendum to the piece three days later reveals the real reason for the caveat-laden line&mdash;its whole point was to lay the groundwork for deniability:

 “When I speak of profiling 'rabbits, or anyone who looks like he or she could conceivably be a rabbit,' I am not narrowly focused on mammals with long ears and protruding teeth.
 In fact, I included myself in the description of the type of mammal I think should be profiled.”

+In an op-ed in Newsweek, we find the following line

+"The scenario has existed before.
+It will be repeated again.
+Our enemy wages a war of attrition—or, **as observers of asymmetrical warfare have called it, the war of the flea**.
+The flea is small and the dog is large, but over time enough attacks by enough fleas will bring down the dog.
+An intractable enemy must be destroyed.
+If the dog is to survive, then the fleas must be destroyed in their earliest stages."

+Again, the author is not _really_ saying an entire ethnic group is akin to fleas that must be exterminated, preemptively.
+That's what the literature says.
+What is a man like me supposed to do?

 **Quotations**.
 Single or double quotes can be used to cast doubt on something that may not be at all controversial, often in a crafty way that's meant to come across as objective.
 For instance,